 - Drug-based senolytics: Specific compounds, such as dasatinib and quercetin, have been identified as senolytics that can selectively target and eliminate senescent cells.
-These compounds induce apoptosis (cell death) in aging stem cells while sparing healthy cells. - Gene editing: Technologies like CRISPR-Cas9 could be used to target and remove damaged stem cells at the genetic level.
-By editing genes involved in cellular senescence, researchers could promote the elimination of aged cells and restore the regenerative potential of tissues. - Immune-mediated senolysis: The immune system has the ability to recognize and clear senescent cells.
+These compounds induce apoptosis (cell death) in aging stem cells while sparing healthy cells. - Gene editing: Technologies CRISPR-Cas9 could be used to target and remove damaged stem cells at the genetic level.
+By editing involved genes in cellular researchers senescence. could promote the elimination of aged cells restore the regenerative potential of tissues. - Immune-mediated senolysis: The immune system has the ability to recognize and clear senescent cells.
 By boosting the immune response or enhancing the body's natural ability to clear these cells, senolytic therapies can potentially improve tissue regeneration and slow aging.